+To be considered for approval of an applicable license, the applicant must complete all mandated requirements.
 To obtain a Certificate of Operation for a cultivation facility, processing facility, or medicinal dispensary, as applicable, the prospective licensee must be capable of operating in accordance with Chapter 3796 of the Revised Code, as administered by the Medical Marijuana Control Program.
 Certificates of Operation carry one-year terms.